International Admission: How to Apply

 An essay/example of your best writing is not required but is encouraged as a supplemental piece.
 An essay submitted for an English Course would be perfectly acceptable.

 A recommendation letter is not required but is encouraged to help present a more complete picture of your potential.
 Character references are not encouraged.

 These degree programs are highly competitive and will require you to prove your talent with an audition.
 Auditions are held on campus, throughout the US and you have the choice of submitting a videotaped/DVD to complete this requirement.
 You must prepare an audition of two or three contrasting works from the standard musical literature, major and minor scales, and technical studies where appropriate.
 For a complete listing of audition requirements please visit The Hartt School Admission page.

 Students interested in the Hartford Art School

-If you are making application to the Hartford Art School, you will be required to submit a portfolio of 15 examples of their best work.
+If you are applying to the Hartford Art School, you are required to submit a portfolio of 15 examples of your best work.
 Of these 15 examples, five must be drawings (either in charcoal, pencil, pastel, conté crayon, or ink).
 These drawings may include self-portraits, still life, landscapes, and figure drawings.
 Photography, three-dimensional work, film, and video may also be included in your portfolio.

 Portfolios may be mailed to the Office of Admission/International Admission in the form of 35-mm slides.
 Each slide must be numbered and labeled with your full name.
 Please also include a description of each slide, indicating the medium used, date completed, and size.